ecealptekin/Photometric-Approach-to-Surface-Reconstruction-of-Artist-Paintings/README.md

      - First photo should be taken under constant illumination conditions, but distinct highlight and shadows should be avoided in this guide photo.
      - Second photo should be taken using flash light, and the circular highligt due to the flash lighting should be close to the image center.

-2. Place the input photos in a same directory file, and named them as
+2. Place the input photos in a single directory file, and named them as
      - guide.png or guide.jpg or guide.tiff
      - flash.png or flash.jpg or flash.tiff

 3. The directory file which consists images should be encapsulated by another file.
 To clarify, let's call this file _data_ .
-Inside of the _data_ file there should be the main directory. (example: data/painting)
+Inside of the _data_ file there should be the main directory. (e.g. data/painting)

 4. After downloading source code of Two-Shot svBRDF capture model, open the source code in MATLAB by adding the paths of source code file.

 5. In the main code file called SOLVE_ALL, replace the data_path with path of your _data_ file.
-Then, add your directory file name to the dataset list called files. (example: painting)
+Then, add your directory file name to the dataset list called files. (e.g. painting)

 6. Required add-ons for the succesful execution of the model in MATLAB are listed below.
      - Parallel Computing Toolbox